Fraternalilab/POPScomp/FunPDBe/README.md

 - Move all structures in 'nullFiles.dat' to *XMLexclude*.
 - Run 'make debug' using *Makefile*.
 - Run 'run\_nullFiles.bash' to create error logs for all failed structrures.

+### nullFiles\_210106.dat
+First complete list of failed structures.
+Using the script *run_nullFiles.bash*, this list was run again to create logfiles in the directory *JSON*.
+The files *nullFiles\_210106\_debugged\_..._210220.dat* list different subsets of structures depending on the presence and content of their log files.

 ## Parallelism
 Make is run in parallel by using the '-j' flag: